 Joslin Awards for Student Leadership and Involvement

 Given each year by the Division of Campus Life and Student Services, the Joslin Awards recognize no more than ten graduating seniors who have made significant contributions to the University through their leadership and service.
-Click here for nominations instructions, a list of past recipients, and additional information.

 Brown Center for Students of Color Leadership Awards